François-Henri de Montmorency, duc de Luxembourg: War of the Grand Alliance 1688-97

-In the next campaign he covered the king's 1692 Siege of Namur, and defeated William at Steenkerque in 1692; and again on 29 July 1693, won the most famous of his battles over his eternal adversary at Neerwinden, after which he was called "Le Tapissier de Nôtre Dame" (The Upholsterer of Notre Dame) due to the number of captured enemy flags that he sent to the cathedral.
+In the next campaign he covered the king's 1692 Siege of Namur and repulsed a surprise attack of William at Steenkerque in 1692.
+On 29 July 1693, won the most famous of his battles over his eternal adversary at Neerwinden, after which he was called "Le Tapissier de Nôtre Dame" (The Upholsterer of Notre Dame) due to the number of captured enemy flags that he sent to the cathedral.
+However, his last victory would be devoid of strategic results.
+The heavy losses suffered by his army stalled his campaign and his soldiers mutinied after which Louis XIV ordered Luxembourg to return to the French border.
 He was received with enthusiasm at Paris by all but the king, who looked coldly on a relative and adherent of the Condés.
 St-Simon describes in the first volume of his Memoirs how, instead of ranking as eighteenth peer of France according to his patent of 1661, he claimed through his wife to be duc de Piney of an old creation of 1571, which would place him second on the roll.
 The affair is described with St-Simon's usual interest in the peerage, and was chiefly checked through his assiduity.

 In the campaign of 1694, Luxembourg did little in Flanders, except conducting a famous march from Vignemont to Tournai in face of the enemy.